thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

 ## Step 5: Converting locale files

-Even though the [LegacyHelper](https://github.com/thunderbird/webext-support/tree/master/experiments/LegacyHelper) Experiment allows to register legacy locales, the technology itself is deprecated: WebExtension HTML pages cannot acces DTD or property files.
+Even though the [LegacyHelper](https://github.com/thunderbird/webext-support/tree/master/experiments/LegacyHelper) Experiment allows to register legacy locales, the technology itself is deprecated: WebExtension HTML pages cannot access DTD or property files.
 Instead, they use the [i18n API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/i18n) to access locales stored in simple JSON files.

 The [localeConverter.py](https://github.com/thunderbird/webext-support/tree/master/tools/locale-converter) python script will do most of the work to convert your locale files (DTD and property files) into the new JSON format.